-An ARNP can personally furnish to a patient a drug or therapeutic device, only if the following requirements are met23 :
+An APRN can personally furnish to a patient a drug or therapeutic device, only if the following requirements are met26 :

-An ARNP with prescriptive authority can furnish a sample drug if24:
+An APRN with prescriptive authority can furnish a sample drug if27:

-An ARNP with prescriptive authority can supply naloxone and a complete or partial supply of a drug to treat chlamydia, gonorrhea, or trichomoniasis.24
+An APRN with prescriptive authority can supply naloxone and a complete or partial supply of a drug to treat chlamydia, gonorrhea, or trichomoniasis.27